stavsap/Jenkins-On-Docker/README.md

 # Build Docker-on-Docker use case

-If one desires to build docker images inside docker jenkins agent, do not install docker inside the agent.
+If one desires to build docker images inside docker jenkins agent, do not install docker runtime inside the agent.

-Mount the host docker socket into the agent instead.
+Mount the host docker socket into the agent instead and use docker client.

+The agent we built "**localhost:5000/myjenkinsagent-jdk11**" has a docker client already.

 ### Do the following:

-After setting up Docker Cloud, add to docker template settings:
+After setting up Docker Cloud with docker template using **localhost:5000/myjenkinsagent-jdk11**, add to docker template settings:

 **User**: